Aravind8967/robot_b_config/README.md

 you can download this repository by fallowing bellow steps

-cd catkin_ws/src git clone https://github.com/Aravind8967/robot_a_config.git cd .. catkin_make
+cd catkin_ws/src git clone https://github.com/Aravind8967/robot_b_config.git

+cd .. catkin_make

 ------------ To see the robot command is ----------------------

-roslaunch robot_a_bringup robot_a_bringup.launch
+roslaunch robot_b_bringup robot_b_bringup.launch

 ---------------------------- to move the robot command is ----------